 If you develop mouth sores after giving oral sex, it is important to seek medical advice.

 Oral sex is one of the most common ways that sexually transmitted infections (STIs) are passed on.
 STIs that can be caught through oral sex are:

-If you suspect that you may have a sexually transmitted infection (STI), it is important to visit your doctor, local family planning clinic or sexual health, as soon as possible.
+If you suspect that you may have a sexually transmitted infection (STI), it is important to visit your doctor, local family planning clinic or sexual health clinic, as soon as possible.

 You can prevent catching STIs during oral sex by making sure that your partner wears a condom or a dental dam.